Living Out Faith in Community and Service

 Spiritual Growth

-Spiritual Growth is the privilege and responsibility of every believer, pursued through obedience to Scripture and reliance on the indwelling Holy Spirit.
+We believe that the privilege and responsibility of every Christian is to grow into spiritual maturity through obedience to the Word of God and the indwelling Holy Spirit.

 The Church

-The Church is one body composed of all true believers, with Jesus Christ as its head.
+We believe that the true church is one body composed of all believers, with Jesus Christ as head.

 A complete doctrinal statement is available upon request at the school office.